Pinafore/848Q/paper-presentation/README.md

 ===================

 Your primary deliverable will be a presentation that you'll record for the class.
-We will also have an in-class discussion throughout the second half of the semester.
+We will also have an in-class discussion at an appropriate time so that your paper thematically fits in the rest of the semester.

 How long do you have
 ====================
 Your presentation should be at least ten minutes.
 You don't need to review machine reading, standard datasets, or the motivation for QA.
-So don't use your precious time on stuff that "we already know".
-There is no maximum length, but if you go longer than 10 minutes, I would encourage you to break it up into smaller pieces.
+So don't use your precious time on stuff that "we already know" (please also check the already posted lectures for the subjects that we'll cover, certainly don't repeat anything there).
+There is no maximum length, but if you go longer than 10 minutes, I would encourage you to break it up into smaller pieces (like I do in my videos).

 How to Present the Paper
 =================